Austin Ye

 A Symbol of Enlightenment

 The U.T.
-Tower serves as both a physical landmark and a metaphorical mysterrious guide in the ongoing struggle for authenticity and enlightenment.
+Tower serves as both a physical landmark and a metaphorical mysterious guide in the ongoing struggle for authenticity and enlightenment.
 It embodies the idea that while life may seem mysterious, the pursuit of truth and understanding is essential.
 This notion resonates with the belief that the sermons and teachings we encounter can shape our perspectives, sometimes leading to a skewed understanding of reality

 In essence, the UT Tower symbolizes the hidden knowledge that resides within the depths of academic inquiry. of Academic schools' systems and society.